What Is the Microsoft Commerce Incentives Program and What Does It Mean for Your Business?

 The flow is straightforward, but most companies never see behind the curtain:

-Microsoft issues co-op rewards to certified Partners based on qualifying activity — primarily adoption and expansion of Microsoft solutions.
+Microsoft issues incentive rewards to certified Partners based on qualifying activity, primarily adoption and expansion of Microsoft solutions.
 Exelegent, as a certified Solutions Partner, earns those rewards and chooses to direct them toward reducing the cost of customer engagements.
 For qualifying companies, this can reduce an engagement that would typically cost tens of thousands of dollars to little or nothing out of pocket.

 Who Qualifies?

-MCI co-op subsidized engagements are not available to everyone.
+MCI partner-subsidized engagements are not available to everyone.
 The typical qualifying profile for companies working with Exelegent as their Microsoft Solutions Partner is:

 US-based company with active Microsoft 365 licensing